DrDevEli/booklensapp/README.md

-# 📚 BookLens
+# 📚 BookPath

-**BookLens** is an AI-enhanced book discovery platform that helps users search, collect, and explore books, build personal libraries, and even merchandise book-related items — all through personalized recommendations and curated collections.
+**BookPath** is an AI-enhanced book discovery platform that helps users search, collect, and explore books, build personal libraries, and even merchandise book-related items — all through personalized recommendations and curated collections.

 ---